 None.
 As a result, in the above example, at the point that

 foo has already been set to

-A solution would be to use
+A solution to this somewhat more advanced Python programming problem would be to use

 atexit.register() instead.
 That way, when your program is finished executing (when exiting normally, that is), your registered handlers are kicked off before the interpreter is shut down.

 With that understanding, a fix for the above

 mod.py code might then look something like this:

 import foo import atexit def cleanup(handle): foo.cleanup(handle) class Bar(object): def __init__(self): ... atexit.register(cleanup, self.myhandle)

 This implementation provides a clean and reliable way of calling any needed cleanup functionality upon normal program termination.
 Obviously, it’s up to